front-end-foundations/session1/README.md

 ###Block and Inline

-HTML tags or elements all have a default property - “display“ - which is either block or inline.
+HTML tags or elements all have a default `display` property which is either `block` or `inline`.

 Most HTML elements are block elements which means that they create a rectangular region in the browser.
 These are part of the box model upon which all web page rendering is based.
-We'll see these boxes using the inspector.
+We can see these boxes using the inspector.

 The "opposite" of block in HTML is inline.
 An example might be a piece of italicized text `<em>` or a link `<a>` inside a paragraph.
 The paragraph tag - `<p>` - creates a box and typically has space above and below it while the italicized text does not and simply flows along with the rest of the text.